matj1/conlang/ideas.md

 no grammatical number

-few phonemes to make them easily distinguishable
+few phonemes to make them easily distinguishable, firstly no distinction in voicedness (phonemes in [phonology.md](phonology.md))

 participles as the main way of expressing time and time relations